 I’ll start with the before-mentioned 1989 “Baseball Talk” cards.
 The 3-¼ x 5-¼ cards are designed to be inserted into a special “Sports Talk” player, which was sold separately for $24.99.
 The record player came with a check list and cards for Henry Aaron, Don Mattingly and Orel Hershiser.

 The 164-card set features a similar design to the Topps ’89 regular issue set, including a miniature version of the card back.
+However, the photos are different.
 In addition to contemporary players, the set contains stars from different eras utilizing vintage card images.
 The rack packs retailed for $4.00